Huw Edwards Charged with Making Indecent Images - What Will Happen Next?

-an offence that carries a maximum of ten years imprisonment but what is likely to happen next?
+Huw Edwards has been charged with making indecent images of children, an offence that carries a maximum of ten years imprisonment but what is likely to happen next?
 According to the media who make reference to his charge sheet, Mr Edwards is accused of having six category A images, 12 category B and 19 category C on what we presume is his WhatsApp account.
 He will appear before Westminster Magistrates Court on Wednesday to answer to the charges.

 This blog explains what an indecent image is, the categories of images and what the legal process is following charges being authorised by the Crown Prosecution Service.